RogerLuo-Code/coding-practice/docs/lc-solutions/lc1100-1199/lc1168-optimize-water-distribution-in-a-village.md

     house2 -- "1" --- house3
 ```

-### Approach 1 - Kruskal's Algorithm with Union-Find
+### Approach 1 - Kruskal's Algorithm with Union Find

 To solve the minimum spanning tree problem, we can use classical [Krusal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) with union-find structure.
 The algorithm can be implemented with the following two steps:

 1. First, **sort** all the edges based on their costs, including the additional edges added between the virtual vertex (a well) and houses.
 2. Then **iterate** through the sorted edges.
-If both vertices belong to different groups using Union-Find data structure, add the edge to the minimum spanning tree list and increase the total cost.
+If both vertices belong to different groups using Union Find data structure, add the edge to the minimum spanning tree list and increase the total cost.

 === "Python"
     ```python